vageesh2605/Netflix-Data-Exploration-Business-Case/README.md

 Director: Director of the Movie <br>
 Cast: Actors involved in the movie/show <br>
 Country: Country where the movie/show was produced <br>
-Date_added: Date it was added on Netflix
+Date_added: Date it was added on Netflix <br>
-Release_year: Actual Release year of the movie/show
+Release_year: Actual Release year of the movie/show <br>
-Rating: TV Rating of the movie/show
+Rating: TV Rating of the movie/show <br>
-Duration: Total Duration - in minutes or number of seasons
+Duration: Total Duration - in minutes or number of seasons <br>
-Listed_in: Genre
+Listed_in: Genre <br>
-Description: The summary description
+Description: The summary description <br>